BACP Registered Member, Advanced Diploma in Integrative Counselling, Post Qualifying Professional Diploma Children and Young People.

 BA (Hons) Health Promotion, Cognitive Behavioural Therapy Diploma,

 Advanced Specialist Diploma in Relationship Counselling, Addictive Behaviour Diploma, Supervision Certificate, Transactional Analysis Certificate, BACP Registered Member.

 I then trained as a Cognitive Behavioural Therapist at Goldsmith University and qualified in 2002.
 I was employed as a CBT therapist in the NHS for 5 years before relocating to Plymouth in 2005.
 Since then I have been working with PRC and some local charitable organisations.

 I work with people experiencing all sorts of difficulties, including work related stress, depression, anxiety, OCD, body dismorphia, eating disorders, phobias, anger management and assertiveness issues.
+I also work with couples & individuals on relationship issues.
 I like to work collaboratively with clients and provide a warm, compassionate approach.

 MSc Social Research, Diploma: Professional Counselling (person centred), Certificate and Advance Certificate: Transactional Analysis, Teaching Certificate, 450 Hours in house (Cornwall Alcohol & Drug Agency) Addiction training, BACP Registered & Accredited, FDAP (Federation of Drug and Alcohol Professionals) Accredited Counsellor.

 I have extensive experience having worked as a substance misuse therapist from GP’s surgeries in Cornwall for 13 years.
 I co-facilitated a relapse prevention group for 7 years.
 I have also run workshops on addiction.
 Alongside this I have continued to see clients in my private practice for 22 years where most of my work is generic.
 This includes bereavement, addiction, couples counselling, work related issues, relationships and mental health.